awsdocs/amazon-vpc-user-guide/doc_source/vpc-ip-addressing.md

 ### API and Command overview<a name="ip-addressing-api-cli"></a>

 You can perform the tasks described on this page using the command line or an API\.
-For more information about the command line interfaces and a list of available APIs, see [Accessing Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
+For more information about the command line interfaces and a list of available APIs, see [Access Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.

 **Assign a public IPv4 address during launch**
 + Use the `--associate-public-ip-address` or the `--no-associate-public-ip-address` option with the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command\. \(AWS CLI\)